fultonoff/fultonoff/README.md

 - 👋 Hi, I’m @fultonoff
-- 👀 I’m interested in Web Developemtn
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently developing websites and apps
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me fultonkilebe7@gmail.com